informatics-isi-edu/ermrest/user-doc/annotation.md

 2. To name a set of "related entities" linked to a presentation context by an association table:
   - The _tname_ of the foreign key from association table to related entities is a preferred name for the related entity set.
   - The name of the table containing the related entities may be an appropriate name for the set, particularly if the table has no other relationship to the context.

+Foreign key sorting heuristics (use first applicable rule):

+1. When presenting a "pseudo-column" based on the foreign key:
+  - Use the foreign key's display `column_order` option, if present.
+  - Use the referenced table display `row_order` option, if present.
+  - Use the referenced table data column(s) if pseudo-column presentation is a known data projection.
+  - Disable sort if psuedo-column presentation has an unknown mapping to source data column(s).
+2. When displaying a constituent column of a foreign key:
+  - Use the column's display `column_order` option, if present.
+  - Disable sort if using the column's display `markdown_pattern` option.
+  - Use the referenced column's display `column_order` option, if present.
+  - Disable sort if using the referenced column's display `markdown_pattern` option.
+  - Sort by presented column value.

 ### 2016 Column Display